univienna-vda/FluidExplorerPlugin/README.md

 Here are some helpful starting points for Fluid Explorer

+* Website: Visit this page for more details.
+* Installation: How to install Fluid Explorer.

 ## Other

 Additional content of the project can be found in the VDA owncloud: https://vdaowncloud.cs.univie.ac.at/